Anti-Fraud Best Practices for Document Processing Teams

 FAQ

-What are the penalties for document fraud in the UK?
+What are the penalties for document fraud in Canada?

-How can I verify whether a UK payslip is genuine?
+How can I verify whether a Canadian payslip is genuine?

-Check that the employer's PAYE reference and National Insurance number are consistent with HMRC records.
-Verify the company via Companies House.
+Check that the employer's Business Number and payroll deduction amounts are consistent with CRA records.
+Verify the company via Corporations Canada or the relevant provincial registry.
 Analyse PDF metadata to confirm the document was generated by recognised payroll software rather than a design tool.
-Compare gross pay, tax deductions and net pay to ensure the arithmetic is correct.
+Compare gross pay, tax deductions, CPP/QPP contributions, EI premiums and net pay to ensure the arithmetic is correct.

 What reporting obligations exist when document fraud is detected?